132nd Air Refueling Squadron: Maine Air National Guard

-The wartime 528th Fighter Squadron was redesignated as the 132nd Fighter Squadron and was allotted to the Maine Air National Guard, on 24 May 1946.
-It was organized at Dow Field, Bangor, Maine, and was extended federal recognition on 4 February 1947.
-The 132nd was equipped with F-47D Thunderbolts and was initially assigned to the Massachusetts ANG 67th Fighter Wing.
-It was later assigned to the Maine ANG 101st Fighter Group on 4 April 1947 after the Maine ANG group was recognized and activated.
+The squadron was redesignated the 132nd Fighter Squadron and allotted to the National Guard, on 24 May 1946.
+It was organized at Camp Keyes, Maine, and was extended federal recognition on 5 February 1947.
+The 132nd was equipped with Republic F-47D Thunderbolts and was initially assigned to the 67th Fighter Wing.
+When the 101st Fighter Group was federally recognized on 4 April 1947 the squadron was assigned to it.
+The squadronn soon moved to Dow Field, Maine.